1. The Dublin Bikes Scheme

 4. Trinity College

 Built in 1592, Trinity College is Irelands oldest university.
-Two must sees while there are of course: The Old Library and the Book of Kells.
+Two must-sees while there are of course: The Old Library and the Book of Kells.
 Completed in 1732, with over 300,000 books and 65 meters long, the Old Library is pretty impressive.
 Its most famous book, the Book of Kells takes pride of place there.
-A 9th century gospel famous the world over.
-The Book of Kells is a testimony to the shear skill possessed by the monks of its day.
+A 9th-century gospel famous the world over.
+The Book of Kells is a testimony to the sheer skill possessed by the monks of its day.

 5. The National Gallery

-The National Gallery is a great free option to spend a hour of so.
+The National Gallery is a great free option to spend an hour or so.
 Boosting over 2,500 paintings & approximately 10,000 other works of art.
 There are also free audio guides for both adults and children along with free public tours at weekends.
 If you drop by on a Sunday, be sure to visit the Merrion Squares Open Art Gallery across the road.
-Dozens of artist congregate here every Sunday to sell their art work.
+Dozens of artists congregate here every Sunday to sell their artwork.
 Well worth a wander about.

 6. Grafton Street

-One of Dublin fully pedestrianised shopping streets.
+One of Dublin's fully pedestrianized shopping streets.
 Besides its shopping and its cafes what really makes Grafton Street special is its buskers & performing artists.
-Many a famous Irish artist cut their teeth on this street, including the likes of Paddy Casey, Glen Hansard and Damien Rice.
+Many famous Irish artists cut their teeth on this street, including the likes of Paddy Casey, Glen Hansard and Damien Rice.
 Always a fun street to walk down.